-Leinster Lightning and Leinster Bolts are both sponsored by Cairn Home PLC on a multi-year basis and this has contributed enormously to the growth of Leinster Lightning and its fan base.
-Cairn Homes has also supported the live-streaming of all the Lightning home white ball cricket which attracted a digital audience in excess of 250,000 people in 2018.
+Leinster Lightning and Leinster Bolts are both sponsored by LHW Finanacial Planning on a multi-year basis and this has contributed enormously to the growth of Leinster Lightning and its fan base.

-Since the reintroduction of the Inter-Provincial Series in 2013, the Leinster Lightning have represented the Cricket Leinster, who are celebrating their centenary in 2019.
+Since the reintroduction of the Inter-Provincial Series in 2013, the Leinster Lightning have represented the Cricket Leinster, who celebrated their centenary in 2019.

-Under Head Coaches Trent Johnston, Ted Williamson and current boss Albert van der Merwe, the Lightning have been the dominant force in Irish domestic cricket winning 15 of the 18 trophies available since 2013.
+Since their inception and continuing under current head coach Nigel Jones, the Lightning have been the dominant force in Irish domestic cricket winning 20 of the 23 trophies available since 2013.

 The Inter-Provincial T20 Trophy has also been played for since 2013 but in 2017 the Munster Reds were added creating a four-team competition.
-This was also played on a home and away basis on Friday nights, however in 2018 the LCU hosted the first ever 3-day festival at Pembroke Cricket Club.
+This was also played on a home and away basis and in 2018 the LCU hosted the first ever 3-day festival at Pembroke Cricket Club.

-This event had six matches over three days, with family entertainment and live streaming and was viewed as a huge success by players, supporters and officials alike.
-In 2019 a number of festivals will likely replace the home and away nature of the competition.
+Festivals have six matches over three days, with family entertainment and live streaming Since 2019 a number of festivals will likely replace the home and away nature of the competition.

 In order to support the development of players Cricket Leinster introduced the Lightning Bolts team, to provide a structured progression path for the Lightning players.
 This side provides valuable game time for the next generation of players vying for Inter-Provincial and ultimately senior international honours.
 Indeed, to date, the Bolts are the only Leinster side to have toured abroad when they played the senior Denmark team in September 2018.